Qianhewu/Traffic-Game/README.md

 # Traffic-Game
+Term paper for Course Game Theory 2021.
-A simple simulation of traffic game
+A simple simulation of traffic game.